mathurinm/latex/README.md

 - For the entries in the `.bib` file:
   - harmonize journal/conferences names abbreviations (avoid mixing "ICML" and "International Conference on Machine Learning")
   - no need for url, dates (only year is enough), editors, and publishers in conference papers (keep it simple, title, author and conference are enough for readers to identify the paper)
-  - the "Google Scholar" browser extension allows you get the bibtex citation snippet for any paper in a few seconds: type the name of a paper in its search bar, in the results list click `Cite` for the paper you're interested in, then at the bottom of the result popup, click `bibtex` and you'll get the content to copy paste in your `.bib`
+  - the "Google Scholar" browser extension allows you to get the BibTex citation snippet for any paper in a few seconds: type the name of a paper in its search bar, in the results list click `Cite` for the paper you're interested in, then at the bottom of the results popup, click `bibtex` and you'll get the content to copy paste in your `.bib`
   - avoid huge bibliographic files, they are a pain to maintain
 - citations should be presented differently depending on whether or not they are an integral part of the corpus  (i.e. the sentence wouldn't make sense without it):
-"The work presented by `\citet{REF1}` introduces such concept, which was later proven wrong `\citep{REF2}`.": this produces "The work presented by X et al. (2016) introduces such concept, which was later proven wrong (Y et al, 2019).".
+"The work presented by `\citet{REF1}` introduces such a concept, which was later proven wrong `\citep{REF2}`.": this produces "The work presented by X et al. (2016) introduces such a concept, which was later proven wrong (Y et al, 2019).".
 The reason is that everything which is between parenthesis should be removable without affecting the grammatical correctness of the sentence.
 If you write "as shown by (Z et al, 2020)", this is not respected.